blnknlights/blnknlights.github.io/htb/machines/format/format.md

 - png with php in idat -> not caught

 The extension of the uploaded things are still png though, so they need to be included somehow
-I think it is probably possible, but I just didn't manage to make it work.
+Maybe it's possible, maybe it isn't, in any case I just didn't manage to make it work.
-I'm sure if it is possible ippsec will show us the way in a few month.
+I'm sure if it is possible IppSec will show us the way in a few month.

-That beeing said, once we have pro, we have write access to `/var/www/microblog/blnkn/uploads/` so we can use the same nginx misconfig we used to change the key in redis to write to the filesystem
+That beeing said, once we have pro, we have write access to `/var/www/microblog/blnkn/uploads/` so we can use the same bug that gave us LFI earlier to write a php shell in uploads, since we controll the path.
 ![info-burp.png](info-burp.png)

 Then just visit the upload path and we got RCE